NFL offseason agendas: Barnwell's to-do lists for all 16 NFC teams

 Chicago Bears

 Find a kicker.
 The Bears are generally set with the majority of their roster.
 Their one obvious point of weakness, of course, is at kicker.
-Cody Parkey is gone, and while Bears fans saw Robbie Gould's trade request and started to pull their old jerseys out of mothballs, it doesn't appear that the 49ers are going to acquiesce and deal Gould back to the Midwest.
+Cody Parkey is gone, and though Bears fans saw Robbie Gould's trade request and started to pull mothballs out of their old jerseys, it doesn't appear that the 49ers are going to acquiesce and deal Gould back to the Midwest.
 It's also fair to note that Gould's two excellent seasons in San Francisco have seen the 36-year-old convert 96 percent of his field goals, but Gould was down at 82.3 percent over his final two seasons in Chicago.

 I don't think the Bears should trade serious draft capital to the 49ers to acquire their former kicker, but Gould would be better than the kickers the Bears have on the roster, a list that includes the likes of Chris Blewitt, Elliott Fry and Eddy Pineiro.
 A more realistic option would be going after former Falcons kicker Matt Bryant, who -- admittedly while playing his home games indoors -- hit 95.2 percent of his field goals last season and has been at 88.2 percent over the past decade with the Falcons.